antony-a1/ivory/doc/dictionary.md

 Related work:

  - This assumes we are moving towards <https://github.com/ambiata/ivory/blob/master/doc/content-store.md>.
- - This is a part of larger piece of work highlighed by <https://github.com/ambiata/ivory/blob/master/doc/feature-gen.md> so decisions should be made in light of that.
+ - This is a part of larger piece of work highlighted by <https://github.com/ambiata/ivory/blob/master/doc/feature-gen.md> so decisions should be made in light of that.

 Related issues: